mbukatov/tendrl-wiki/Tendrl-release-latest.md

     Open `/etc/tendrl/node-agent/node-agent.conf.yaml` and update:

     ```
-    etcd_connection: <IP of etcd server>
+    etcd_connection: <FQDN of etcd server>
-    graphite_host: <IP of Graphite Server>
+    graphite_host: <FQDN of Graphite Server>
     ```

     Note that:

-    * we configured *ip address of etcd server* just few steps ago
+    * we configured *FQDN address of etcd server* just few steps ago
-    * a safe default value for *ip address of graphite* is the same one we use for etcd here (this guide places both services on tendrl server machine)
+    * a safe default value for *FQDN address of graphite* is the same one we use for etcd here (this guide places both services on tendrl server machine)
     * graphite stack is installed later as a dependency of